sabir-aspose/words-docs-com/en/net/developer-guide/rendering/converting-to-fixed-page-format/learn-features-of-conversion-to-pdf-a/_index.md

 * PDF/A-4 assumes revised conformance levels: regular PDF/A-4 conformance is equivalent to previous versions' level U conformance, and the level A conformance is removed
 * PDF/UA-1 content should be tagged and standardized according to ISO 32000-1: 2008

-PDF/A is an ISO-standardized version of PDF intended for use in archiving and long-term storage of electronic documents.
+PDF/A is an ISO-standardized version of PDF intended for use in archiving and long‑term storage of electronic documents.
 At the same time, PDF/UA is another ISO standardized version of PDF designed to ensure accessibility for people with disabilities who use assistive technology.
 To specify the level of compliance with PDF standards, use the [Compliance](https://reference.aspose.com/words/net/aspose.words.saving/pdfsaveoptions/compliance/) property.
 Due to storage conditions, PDF/A document must embed all fonts and disable encryption, while PDF/UA must only embed all fonts.

 In this section, we will take a closer look at working with PDF/A or PDF/UA-1 documents.